Statistical Research Techniques in International Development

 - to encourage clear and coherent expression of statistical results;

 - and to promote critical reading of statistics in economics and international development.

 The topics covered will include sampling methods, survey design, comparison of means, analysis of contingency tables, correlation and regression.
-The software package Stata will be used throughout the course.
 Open access computers at SOAS are available for students to complete the course work.

 - Understand the characteristics of probabilistic and non-probabilistic sampling methods.